brentius/warren-botfett/README.md

 ## Disclaimer

-This software is for educational and research purposes.
-It is not financial advice.
-Algorithmic trading involves substantial risk of loss.
-You are solely responsible for any trading decisions made using this system.
+Warren Botfett is PURELY for educational/research purposes - it is NOT financial advice!!!!!!!
+Algotrading involves substantial risk of loss.
+If you use Botfett and end up losing a lot of money - that's your problem.